-The term “global superpowers” first appeared after World War II, applying to the United States and the Soviet Union.
-The U.S. and the USSR dominated world affairs during the Cold War, and neither made a move without considering the reaction of the other (hence Britannica's reference to cooperation).
-Some experts argue that only the U.S. remained a “superpower” after the Soviet Union dissolved/downsized to become Russia in the early 1990s.
+The term “global superpowers” first appeared after World War II and was applied to the United States and the Soviet Union.
+The U.S. and the U.S.S.R. dominated world affairs during the Cold War, and neither made a move without considering the reaction of the other (hence Britannica's reference to cooperation).
+Some experts argue that only the U.S. remained a superpower after the Soviet Union dissolved/downsized to become Russia in the early 1990s.
 Today, opinions differ as to whether the U.S. remains the only global superpower or whether it is one of a small, select group of superpowers.

-China is considered to be an emerging superpower or a “potential superpower.”
-Some even argue that China will pass the United States as a global superpower in the coming decades.
-China’s GDP is $13.6 trillion, the second-highest in the world.
+China is considered to be an emerging superpower or a potential superpower.
+Some experts argue that China will pass the United States as a global superpower in the coming decades.
+China’s 2020 GDP was US$14.7 trillion, the second-highest in the world.
 It is also the most populous country in the world.
 While China’s defense spending is significantly lower than that of the United States at $252 billion, it is still the second-highest in the world.
 Additionally, China continues to gain ground on the world stage: increasing its diplomatic reach, rising to become one of the largest contributors to the global economy, and pushing technological advances—especially in artificial intelligence (AI) and green technology.

 That said, China must overcome some significant hurdles in its path.
 Its population is large, but rapidly aging and highly undereducated, with more than 2/3 of its workers lacking a high-school education.
 The sheer number of Chinese citizens puts a constant strain on the country's resources, and pollution and malnutrition are ongoing concerns.
 The Chinese government is also often cited as a hindrance to growth due to its deep corruption and willingness to sacrifice economic growth and the personal advancement of its citizens in order to maintain control.